 Not a sexy topic, but we thought we'd cover it!
 Dogs have two small anal glands next to their anus, which should get expressed when your dog poops.
 If your puppy has lots of soft stools they might not get expressed and it can get uncomfortable.
 Your pup might start rubbing his bum on the floor to empty them, or let off some really smelly farts.
-A groomer or vet will be able to help with emptying them, or, if you are super keen, you can learn on your puppy's diet & weight
+A groomer or vet will be able to help with emptying them, or, if you are super keen, you can learn on YouTube how to do it yourself!

+your puppy's diet & weight